How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 Conclusion

-In this blog post, we walked you through a step-by-step process of setting up a Zendesk Azure DevOps integration.
-Now that your platforms are synchronized, you can enjoy the benefits of information sharing without further work.
+Now that your platforms are in sync, you can enjoy the benefits of information sharing without further work.
 If either of your teams wants to make a change, they can do so quickly and easily.
-You can also edit and refine the synchronization further, and create more connections for different tasks if needed.
+You can also edit and refine the synchronization further and create more connections for different tasks if needed.

 Frequently Asked Questions